Skip to main content

 Type

-The SWAP project is improving the survival of small and sick newborns and mothers likely to deliver pre-terms through Protecting Infants Remotely by SMS (PRISMS) which is a mobile technology application designed to streamline and standardize newborn care in low-resource settings.
+The Saving Women and Pre-term babies Project (SWAP) project is improving the survival of small and sick newborns and mothers likely to deliver pre-term babies through mobile technology.
+The Protecting Infants Remotely by SMS (PRISMS) which is a mobile technology application is designed to streamline and standardize newborn care in low-resource settings.

 Read More